w3c-webmob/netinfo-usecases/README.md

 #Use case and requirements for network information
 This document outlines the use cases and requirements for giving web applications access to network information.
 The use cases and requirements were gathered by looking at what both Websites and native platforms currently do with such information.

+The main questions this document seeks to explore are:

+ * What can an application do when it knows the kind of connection the user's device is using?
+ * How does an application respond to when the device switches from one kind of network connection to another?
+ * What are the motivations for using this information within an application?
+ * What can an application do if provided with raw bandwidth info? (assuming it is mostly accurate)

 ##Web

 ### BBC News Website